dustinpfister/blog_posts/_posts/lodash_every.md

 layout: post
 categories: lodash
 id: 513
-updated: 2019-08-01 18:42:06
+updated: 2020-07-24 06:27:40
-version: 1.10
+version: 1.11
 ---

-The lodash every collection method can be used to test if each key value in a collection meets a condition that is defined in the body of a function that is passed as one of the arguments.
-So it can for example be used to test if all elements in an array are a number.
-In this post I will be quickly going over the lodash every method as well as the native Array.every method and other native javaScript ways of testing if all values in an object meet a given condition.
+The [lodash every](https://lodash.com/docs/4.17.15#every) collection method can be used to test if each key value in a collection meets a condition that is defined in the body of a function that is passed as one of the arguments.
+So it can for example be used to test if all elements in an array are a number, if all elements in an array are objects of a certain constructor, and so forth.

+In native javaScript there is the [array every prototype](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/every) method, and it would seem that this native method has decent browser support.
+It is an array method rather than a collection method as is the case with lodash every, but will work just as well when it comes to arrays.

+In this post I will be quickly going over the lodash every method as well as the native Array.every method and other native javaScript ways of testing if all values in an object will satisfy a given condition.

 <!-- more -->